ixu42/ft_transcendence/srcs/backend/README.md

                 "errors": "You cannot send a friend request to yourself."
             }
             ```
-        - When no recipient_id query param is passed
+        - When no recipient_username query param is passed
             ```json
             {
-                "errors": "Missing recipient_id query parameter."
+                "errors": "Missing recipient_username query parameter."
             }
             ```
-        - When recipient_id passed cannot be converted to integer
+        - When the same request has been sent earlier
             ```json
             {
-                "errors": "recipient_id must be an integer."
+                "errors": "Friend request already sent."
             }
             ```
-        - When the same request has been sent earlier
+        - When recipient is already a friend of the user
             ```json
             {
-                "errors": "Friend request already sent."
+                "errors": "Already friends with this user."
             }
             ```
     - **401**